BitReign/ScreenAsk/README.md

 # ScreenAsk - AI-Powered Screen Analyzer

 ScreenAsk is a Windows background application that captures screenshots and analyzes them using OpenAI's GPT-4 Vision API, combined with voice input and text-to-speech responses.
+Features structured response format with point-of-interest coordinates for advanced integrations and visual feedback.

 ## Features